react-native-google-signin/docs/docs/troubleshooting.md

 Firstly, if you are using Firebase Auth, verify Google is enabled as a Sign-in method in Firebase Console (Build -> Authentication -> Sign-in method).

-Then: if you have the APK that gives this error, we recommend to run the [Configuration Doctor](./config-doctor.md) and follow its instructions:
+Then: if you have the APK (on your phone, or computer) that gives this error, we recommend to run the [Configuration Doctor](./config-doctor.md) and follow its instructions:

 ```bash
 npx @react-native-google-signin/config-doctor
 ```

-Otherwise, we recommend:
+Otherwise:

-- Follow the [setup guide](/docs/setting-up/get-config-file) and perform its steps once again, very carefully.
+- Follow the [setup guide](/docs/setting-up/get-config-file) and perform its steps once again.
 - If you're passing `webClientId` in the configuration object to `GoogleSignin.configure()`, make sure it's correct and that it is of type web (NOT Android!).
 You can get your `webClientId` from [Google Developer Console](https://console.developers.google.com/apis/credentials).
 It is listed under "OAuth 2.0 client IDs".
 - [Search the issue tracker](https://github.com/react-native-google-signin/google-signin/issues?q=is%3Aissue+DEVELOPER+ERROR+is%3Aclosed) for old reports of the error.